 Wyoming is a rather quiet state with the smallest population in the country.
 However, its small population is one of the friendliest in the U.S. It is said that you can leave your keys in the ignition, and your car will remain untouched.

-Indiana residents pride themselves son “Hoosier hospitality.”
+Indiana residents pride themselves on “Hoosier hospitality.”
 The state is known for both its hospitality and its good sense of humor.
-Despite its label as a “fly over” state, the people make it worth visiting.
+Despite its label as a “flyover” state, the people make it worth visiting.

 Colorado is full of friendly residents with inclusive, progressive mindsets.
 Both the cities and mountains are family-friendly and full of activities and art.
 It will be hard for you not to talk about how friendly everyone is after visiting.

 Kansas’s openness is coupled with its residents’ openheartedness.
 Kansas locals tend to strike up conversations with anyone about everything, so be prepared if you plan on visiting.

 People in Oklahoma are amicable and always look after their communities (and visitors).
 Oklahoma City is even nicknamed “The Big Friendly” because of its kind residents.